Departmental Funding & Student Award Payments

 Prizes/Contest/Recognition Award FAQs

 Yes.
-Federal financial aid guidelines state that any benefits paid to students because of enrollment in a postsecondary education institution, or to cover postsecondary education expenses are considered financial aid.
-Thus, any cash amounts or the values of items given to students solely because of their enrollment at the University must be treated financial aid.
+Any cash amounts or the values of items given to students solely because of their enrollment at the University must be treated as financial aid.
+This includes prizes for competitions open only to students.

-Use the Cost of Attendance & Aid Calculator to determine remaining aid eligibility when receiving departmental awards.
+Use the Cost of Attendance & Aid Calculator to determine remaining aid eligibility when receiving recognition awards.